gohugoio/hugo/docs/content/tutorials/automated-deployments.md

 The application is added now, and Wercker will be offering you the chance to trigger a build.
 As we haven't pushed up the **wercker.yml** file however, we will politely decline this option.
 Wercker has automatically added a build pipeline to your application.

-![][12]

-[12]: /img/tutorials/automated-deployments/and-we-ve-got-an-app.png

-## Adding steps
+## Adding build step

-And now we're going to add the steps themselves.
+And now we're going to add the build step to the build pipeline.
 First, we go to the "Registry" action in the top menu and then search for "hugo build".
 Find the **Hugo-Build** task by Arjen and select it.

-![][13]
+![][11]

-[13]: /img/tutorials/automated-deployments/wercker-search.png
+[11]: /img/tutorials/automated-deployments/wercker-search.png

 ## Using Hugo-Build